zigzap/zap/README.md

 simple GO HTTP server, a simple zig zap HTTP server performed really good on my
 machine:

+- zig zag was nearly 30% faster than GO
+- zig zag had over 50% more throughput than GO

 **Update**: I was intrigued comparing to a basic rust HTTP server.
 Unfortunately, knowing nothing at all about rust, I couldn't find one and hence tried to go for the one in [The Rust Programming